gcostaneto/frGIS/README.md

 # *frGIS*: a tool for implemeting GIS-based tools with factorial regression on GxE analysis

+> Package under maintence (and updates) between October 1th and October 15th.
+Sorry for the incovenience.

 ##  Package overview
 frGIS is a useful package for diagnostic recommendations for new cultivars and evaluating the phenotypic plasticity of germplasm against spatial variations over a target region.
 This package can also be used to support the targeting of products in pre-commercial material evaluation phases, guiding the effort allocation and resources management to priority target regions that demands most breeding efforts.
 Until now, this package only employes least-squares methods under the parametric point of view.
 Howerver, future updates will be focused on including iterative non-parametric methods, bayesian approaches, and ridge regressions.
 We are open to establishing partnerships in order to improve the tools achieved here.
 For those interested in contributing to the project, please get in touch with germano.cneto@usp.br